Dorian

 6th December 1989 The Montreal Massacre

-Twenty-two years ago today, a woman-hater named Marc Lépine went on a gendercidal rampage at Montreal’s prestigious École Polytechnique.
-Armed with a Sturm Ruger Mini-14 semi-automatic rifle and a hunting knife, 25-year-old Lepine – whose application to attend the elite engineering … Continue reading
+On this day in 1989, woman-hater Marc Lépine went on a gendercidal rampage at Montreal’s prestigious École Polytechnique.
+Armed with a Sturm Ruger Mini-14 semi-automatic rifle and a hunting knife, 25-year-old Lépine – a failed application to the elite engineering school … Continue reading

 Posted in Atrocities | 2 Comments

-4th December 1969 The Assassination of Fred Hampton
+4th December 1969 The Murder of Fred Hampton

-Forty-two years ago today – Fred Hampton, the 21-year-old deputy chairman of the Illinois chapter of the Black Panther Party and the most inspiring young Afro-American leader to emerge in the wake of Malcolm X and Martin Luther King Jr. … Continue reading
+Today we pay tribute to and recall the shocking circumstances surrounding the murder of Fred Hampton – 21-year-old deputy chairman of the Illinois chapter of the Black Panther Party and considered by many to be the most inspiring young African-American leader to emerge in the wake … Continue reading

 3rd December 1854 The Eureka Stockade